-Snowboarder and Olympic gold medalist Chloe Kim joins climate expert Dr. Ayana Elizabeth Johnson to talk about the effects of climate change on the future of sport and playing our part to help protect the planet.
+Snowboarder and Olympic gold medallist Chloe Kim joins climate expert Dr Ayana Elizabeth Johnson to talk about the effects of climate change on the future of sport and playing our part to help protect the planet.

 We have the power to make a difference.
-Here are some resources and youth-led organizations that are putting plans into motion.
+Here are some resources and youth-led organisations that are putting plans into motion.

 Climate Change and Sports

-I talked with Olympic snowboarder Chloe Kim about our mutual appreciation for snow, our shared worry about what a warming world means for the places and activities we love – and what we can do about it.
+I talked to Olympic snowboarder Chloe Kim about our mutual appreciation for snow, our shared worry about what a warming world means for the places and activities we love—and what we can do about it.

-Here are the key takeaways from our conversation, looking at climate through the lens of sports:
+Here are the key takeaways from our conversation, looking at climate through the lens of sport:

-Climate change is having drastic impacts on snowfall and temperatures, and therefore on winter sports.
+Climate change is having a drastic impact on snowfall and temperatures, and therefore on winter sports.

 If we don't address the climate crisis, the outlook for sports is dire.